nhm-herpetology/museum-NGS-training/Unit_04/Molecular_Lab/README.md

 2. Add 190 uL of Master Mix to two Axygen tubes (these will be used for the Size Standard DNA).

-3. Add 10 uL of Size Standard 1 to the first Axygen tube.
+3. Add 10 uL of HS Standard 1 to the first Axygen tube.

-4. Add 10 uL of Size Standard 2 to the second Axygen tube.
+4. Add 10 uL of HS Standard 2 to the second Axygen tube.

 5. Add 199 uL of Master Mix to ten Axygen tubes (these will be used for the sample DNA).